Presidency as a business...

 Targeting the free press...

 Federal agents seized electronic devices from a Washington Post reporter's home, prompting a federal judge to block the government from searching the data until litigation is settled.
 The seizure is a chilling escalation in the administration's war on the press.
+This action represents a direct threat to the First Amendment.

 "Equal time" for comedy...

 The FCC announced it may strip exemptions from "equal time" rules for shows like The View and Jimmy Kimmel Live!, a move interpreted as retaliation against programs critical of the President.
 The guidance claims that shows "motivated by partisan purposes" would not be entitled to exemptions.
+This action represents a direct threat to the First Amendment.

 RFK Jr.'s CDC deputy "unbothered"...